When to Rent vs Buy Equipment for Cooling, Heating, and Dehumidification Needs

-A concern that we at the Rankin Group hear voiced frequently by our clients is whether they should rent or purchase the temporary heating, cooling, and drying equipment that we provide.
+A concern that we at the Rankin Group hear voiced frequently by our clients is whether they should rent or buy the temporary heating, cooling, and drying equipment that we provide.

 It all depends on your specific needs.